robtuley/world.rainchasers.com/src/morocco.md

 How to get there
 ----------------

 Plenty of cheap flights are available into Marrakesh which is worth exploring during your trip.
 Although there are a few local rivers, the bulk of the Atlas mountain range is about a day's drive.
+An alternative if you were aiming for the more northern runs would be to fly directly to Fez instead.

 Transport
 ---------